CUBRID/cubrid-manual/en/admin/control.rst

     cub_master: '/tmp/CUBRID1523' file for UNIX domain socket exist....
 Operation not permitted ++ cubrid master start: fail

 After registering service as explained in :ref:`control-cubrid-services`, enter the code below to start the service.
-You can verify that database server process and broker as well as registered *demodb* and *testdb* are starting at once.
+You can verify that database server process and broker, gateway as well as registered *demodb* and *testdb* are starting at once.

 ::